Get App

 Santa Clara has a historic charm, with remnants of its past as a fruit-growing area still visible.
 The Old Highway 91, which used to be the main route before the I-15 was built, runs through the city.
 This highway is lined with historic fruit stands, adding to the city's unique character.
 However, Santa Clara's small size means that there is often limited housing inventory available, making it a desirable but competitive market for potential homebuyers.

-3. Ivins: Embracing the Desert Landscape
+3. Ivins: Embracing the desert landscape

 Ivins, located just above Santa Clara, offers a different experience from both St. George and Santa Clara.
 The city embraces the high desert landscape, with stunning red rock formations and a more arid environment.
 Ivins is famous for the Red Mountain and the Tuacahn Center for the Arts, a natural amphitheater that hosts various performances throughout the year.